Financial-Times/origami-website/_posts/2021-07-01-origami-on-npm-and-how-to-migrate.md

 1. Upgrade to the latest major versions of any Origami components you are using
 1. If using `lockspot` or `is-origami-flat`, these should be removed as they are no longer needed when using NPM version 7. `npm uninstall lockspot is-origami-flat`
 1. Run the project locally and confirm it is still working correctly
-1. The migration to Origami 2.0 is finished! :tada:
+1. The migration to npm-only Origami components is finished! :tada:

 # Tracking migrations